 You can make bone broth with any animal bones.
 We recommend using 100% grass-fed animal bones and organic vegetables, or simply using Premium Grass-Fed Beef Gelatin supplement.

 Grass-fed meats: "Grass-fed" and "pasture-raised" are two terms that you'll hear and read a lot about when investigating about leaky gut.
 But why?
 Because when you eat any type of meat, you're also indirectly eating what the animal ate as it was being raised.

 With pasture-raised meats, as well as Pasture-Raised Beef Collagen supplement, you're killing two birds with one stone: you're avoiding all the hormones, corn, and grain that go into factory farmed animals, and you're getting a steady supply of anti-inflammatory fatty acids and minerals.

 Non-dairy fermented foods: Think of them as "health bomb: take two".
 Things like kimchi, sauerkraut, and kefir are full of good bacteria that help your gut get rid of harmful pathogens and bad bacteria.
 These types of foods are also known as probiotics.

 Supplements: Remember the whole "collagen and gelatin" part when we talked about bone broth?
 Well, how about boosting that bone broth and all your other meals with some extra gelatin and collagen?
 That's what supplements are for.

 Gelatin, on the other hand, is a naturally occurring protein that delivers important amino acids that are usually more difficult to find in our diets (such as glycine and proline).
 Looking for a high-quality gelatin supplement?
-Just like our collagen peptides, Amandean's Beef Gelatin is sourced from the same pasture-raised South American cattle.
+Just like our collagen peptides, Amandean's Grass-Fed Beef Gelatin supplement is sourced from the same pasture-raised South American cattle.